ChromeDevTools/devtools-frontend/front_end/panels/timeline/fixtures/traces/README.md

 ### primary-page-frame

 Created from the speculation-rules demo page (https://speculative-rules.glitch.me/common-fruits.html).
 Contains a trace that includes the `isInPrimaryPageFrame` flag added to Chromium in crrev.com/c/5595033, which allows the trace engine to more accurately identify the main thread via the primary frame.

+### enhanced-traces
+Contains traces with metadata needed to power a rehydrated session for enhanced tracing.